diku-dk/MarketplaceOnStatefun/README.md

 The result of the checkout can be checked in the receipts endpoint

+### <a name="play"></a>Play Around!

+You can modify the source code to add new functionality.
+For instance, you can try to allow for adding stock to some item.

-If you want to modify the code, you can perform a hot deploy by running
+After modifying the code, you can perform a hot deploy by running the following command (make sure statefun-playground container has not been stopped):
 ```
 docker-compose up -d --build marketplace
 ```

 ## <a name="getting-started"></a>Running the Benchmark